 Outro

-I thought about going over to Little Muffin on the way back.
-But the weather looked like it could worsen at any moment.
-So I ditched the idea, and then we stayed a while longer on this summit.
+I thought about visiting Little Muffin on the way back.
+But the weather looked like it could worsen at any moment, and so I ditched the idea.
+Then we spent even more time on this summit before heading out.

-Later as we walked down the road, the loud noise of cowbells caught my attention.
-It ended up being another hiker with their pup right across the basin.
-Hmm, I should get those loud bells for my dogs also.
+As we walked down the road, the loud noise of cowbells soon caught my attention.
+It was some other hiker with their pup across the basin.
+Hmm, I could get those loud bells for the dogs too.

 See more trip photos here.